Skip to footer content

 $vbLabelText $csharpLabel

 This Razor Pages example demonstrates how the OnGet handler generates a PDF from a URL parameter.
 The RenderingOptions property allows customization of margins, page orientation, and other settings.
+You can also add headers and footers, configure page numbers, or set up custom paper sizes.
 For additional information, explore IronPDF's rendering options documentation.

-Whether building a simple document viewer to display PDF files or implementing a report generation system, IronPDF provides the tools and features needed for seamless PDF integration.
-The .NET library integrates smoothly with your ASP.NET Core web application.
+Whether building a simple document viewer to display PDF files or implementing a complete report generation system, IronPDF provides the tools and features needed for seamless PDF integration.
+The library integrates smoothly with your ASP.NET Core web application, supporting both traditional MVC controllers and modern Razor Pages approaches.

 Frequently Asked Questions